-Low blood sugar dangerously affects one in 10 babies which are born early.
+Low blood sugar dangerously affects one in 10 babies who are born early.
 It can cause permanent harm if it is not treated.

 It is said by Prof Jane and her team at the University of Auckland that per baby, the cost of dextrose gel treatment is over £1, and it is simpler to administer than glucose through a drip.

-Currently, the treatment includes more feeding and continuous blood tests to measure the levels of blood sugar.
+Currently, the treatment includes more feeding and continuous blood tests to measure blood sugar levels.

 Most of the babies are admitted to extra and intensive care.
 They are provided intravenous glucose because their blood sugar is low, and doctors Often call it hypoglycemia.